PeakockCode/top-youtubers-cz-2024-doc/README.md

 - etc.

 Source of the data:
-1) <a href="https://starngage.com/plus/en-us/influencer/ranking/youtube/czech-republic" target="_blank">Ranking of the top Czech YouTubers</a>
+1) <a href="https://starngage.com/plus/en-us/influencer/ranking/youtube/czech-republic" target="blank">Ranking of the top Czech YouTubers</a>
 2) <a href="https://developers.google.com/youtube/v3/getting-started" target="_blank">YouTube API</a>
 3) <a href="https://hypeauditor.com" target="_blank">Other statistics</a>